BEFORE TAKING HITS,

 AND YOUR HEALTH

-There’s still a lot to learn about the effects of marijuana, but here’s what we do know:
+There’s still a lot to learn about the effects of cannabis, but here’s what we do know:

 The lungs.